gufett0/classification-timeseries-accelerometer/README.md

   Imbalanced data	0.722667	0.675894	0.458995
   SMOTE data	0.850939	0.848939	0.801252
   ```
-Best model performance sensibly improved after balancing the data.
+Best model performance sensibly increased after balancing the data.
 The same model then was used to extract predicted labels on the test set.

 ### Improvement suggestions
    - Homogenization of data can be improved by replicating each label 10 times along time in order to have a more informed classifier training.
-   - Number of descriptors can be further increased by extracting statistical features of the 3-axes components (e.g., median, SD, kurtosis, 1st Fourier transform element)
+   - Number of descriptors can be further increased by extracting statistical features of the 3-axes components (e.g., median, SD, kurtosis, 1st Fourier transform element, etc)